 Prerequisite – Introduction to Ethernet

-- Destination Address – This is 6-Byte field which contains the MAC address of machine for which data is destined.
+- Destination Address – This is a 6-Byte field that contains the MAC address of the machine for which data is destined.

-- Source Address – This is a 6-Byte field which contains the MAC address of source machine.
-As Source Address is always an individual address (Unicast), the least significant bit of first byte is always 0.
+- Source Address – This is a 6-Byte field that contains the MAC address of the source machine.
+As Source Address is always an individual address (Unicast), the least significant bit of the first byte is always 0.

-- Length – Length is a 2-Byte field, which indicates the length of entire Ethernet frame.
-This 16-bit field can hold the length value between 0 to 65534, but length cannot be larger than 1500 because of some own limitations of Ethernet.
+- Length – Length is a 2-Byte field, which indicates the length of the entire Ethernet frame.
+This 16-bit field can hold a length value between 0 to 65534, but length cannot be larger than 1500 Bytes because of some own limitations of Ethernet.

 - Data – This is the place where actual data is inserted, also known as Payload.
 Both IP header and data will be inserted here if Internet Protocol is used over Ethernet.
 The maximum data present may be as long as 1500 Bytes.
 In case data length is less than minimum length i.e. 46 bytes, then padding 0’s is added to meet the minimum possible length.

 - Cyclic Redundancy Check (CRC) – CRC is 4 Byte field.
 This field contains a 32-bits hash code of data, which is generated over the Destination Address, Source Address, Length, and Data field.
 If the checksum computed by destination is not the same as sent checksum value, data received is corrupted.

 - VLAN Tagging – The Ethernet frame can also include a VLAN (Virtual Local Area Network) tag, which is a 4-byte field inserted after the source address and before the EtherType field.
 This tag allows network administrators to logically separate a physical network into multiple virtual networks, each with its own VLAN ID.